wcm-io/wcm-io-sling/commons/src/site/markdown/context-aware-services.md

 ### Usage example

-[wcm.io Handler][wcmio-handler] makes use of Context-aware services for it's SPI.
+[wcm.io Handler][wcmio-handler] makes use of Context-Aware Services for it's SPI.

 The [wcm.io Sample Application][wcmio-samples] uses the Handler infrastructure and implements some SPI implementations with setting the path context in the bundle headers.